George Fletcher Moore: In Australia

 In September 1831, Robert Dale led a large party in cutting a road from Guildford to the Avon Valley.
 Eager to see his grant for the first time, Moore joined the party.
 On arriving at the intended site for the town of York, Moore and Dale explored much of the Avon River, correctly guessing that the Avon and the Swan were in fact the same river.
 The information Moore gathered on this expedition guided him in relocating his inland grant to an area with vastly better pasture land.

 In February 1832, Moore finally obtained the judicial appointment he had hoped for, being appointed a Commissioner of the Civil Court.
 With good land and a regular salary, Moore rapidly consolidated his position as a leading farmer.
 By 1833 he had one of the largest flocks of sheep in the colony.

-Moore was unusual amongst his contemporaries in that he developed friendly, lasting relationships with the Indigenous Australians of the area.
+Moore was unusual amongst his contemporaries in that he developed friendly, lasting relationships with the Aboriginal Australians of the area.
 As he learned more of their culture, his interest deepened, and he began to take a scholarly interest in their language and customs.
-In the middle of 1833, Moore published in the Perth Gazette the first account of the customs of the Aborigines of the area.
-He advocated compensating the natives for the loss of their land, and also promoted the idea of Christianising them.
+In the middle of 1833, Moore published in the Perth Gazette the first account of the customs of the Aboriginal people of the area.
+He advocated compensating them for the loss of their land, and also promoted the idea of Christianising them.
 For a while he funded Robert Lyon in his attempt to learn their language, then set out to learn it himself.

 Between 1834 and 1836, Moore went exploring a number of times.
 In January 1834, he explored up the Swan River, finally confirming the belief that the Swan and Avon were the same river.
 In April 1835, he discovered extended pastoral land near the Garban River, which was subsequently renamed the Moore River.
 In March 1836, he explored the land between the Moore River and the northern end of the Avon River.
 In October 1836, he joined a party under John Septimus Roe, which explored inland in the hopes of finding an inland sea, finding instead extremely arid land.

-In 1834, A collection of Moore's letters to family in England were published under the title Extracts from the Letters and Journals of George Fletcher Moore Esq., Now Filling a Judicial Office at the Swan River Settlement.
+In 1834, a collection of Moore's letters to family in England were published under the title Extracts from the Letters and Journals of George Fletcher Moore Esq., Now Filling a Judicial Office at the Swan River Settlement.
 The publication was at the request of Moore's father Joseph Moore, and George Fletcher Moore may have been unaware of the publication for some time afterwards.